Thomblin/hashring_coordinator/README.md

-A minimal implementation of consistent hashing as described in [Consistent Hashing and Random Trees: Distributed Caching Protocols for Relieving Hot Spots on the World Wide Web](https://www.akamai.com/es/es/multimedia/documents/technical-publication/istent-hashing-and-random-trees-distributed-caching-protocols-for-relieving-hot-spots-on-the-world-wide-web-technical-publication.pdf).
+A minimal implementation of consistent hashing.

 Clients can use the `HashRing` struct to add consistent hashing to their applications.